reading

 Chris Coyier is a household name as the co-founder of CodePen, but I most know him for his short, notes-style blog posts about everything from web development to scrabble.

-Dave Rupert is big on web components (I believe he's working on Fluent at Microsoft in fact) but likes to mix things up with his Vibe Checks and pretty much whatever else comes to mind.
+Dave Rupert is big on web components (I believe he's working on Fluent at Microsoft in fact) but likes to mix things up with his Vibe Check

 Egor Kloos talks about modern CSS and the changing face of web development.